 Matthew T. Powell’s practice focuses on all phases of patent counseling, including patentability opinions, drafting patent applications, and patent prosecution before the U.S. Patent and Trademark Office (USPTO).
-Using his physics education and diverse technical experience, he is able to effectively negotiate the variety of challenges and issues that clients often encounter before the USPTO.
+Using his physics education, diverse technical experience, and experience as a patent examiner, he is able to effectively negotiate the variety of challenges and issues that clients often encounter before the USPTO.
+During his time with Bookoff McAndrews, Matt has assisted large and small clients obtain patent protection in a wide variety of technology areas, including medical treatment and diagnostic devices, electronic storage devices, three-dimensional printing, and heavy machinery/construction equipment.

 Prior to joining Bookoff McAndrews, Matt served as a patent examiner for four years at the USPTO where he reviewed timekeeping device applications.
 He was exposed to subject matter that ranged from fully mechanical watches and alarm clocks with new configurations and materials to high-precision Olympic timing systems, electronic time synchronization methods, GPS location updating devices, and wrist-worn activity tracking monitors.
 At the USPTO, he gained valuable prosecution knowledge and mentored other examiners.
 He also assisted in the transition from the United States Patent Classification system to the Cooperative Patent Classification system as part of the America Invents Act.
 Furthermore, Matt detailed as a law clerk with the Patent Trial and Appeal Board (PTAB), reviewing ex parte appeals and assisting judges draft decisions concerning electrical, mechanical, and chemical applications.